Major Depressive Disorder. Diagnosis and Treatment in Dubai

 • long-lasting (chronic) depressive disorder

-Criterion of Life Situation in MDD
+Criterion of Life Situation in Major Depressive Disorder

 In addition to the temporal course, different life situations must also be considered.
 An example is seasonal depressive disorder, which predominantly occurs in the autumn and winter months and is referred to as seasonal affective disorder.